 I’m no stranger to virtual addictions.
 When I was a young, starry-eyed girl stumbling around the internet, before I’d been told “TITS OR GTFO” hundreds of times, I found Neopets.
 I spent long evenings sneaking downstairs to the shared family desktop, eager to play the multitude of mini games, buy new things for my pets, or dream shared dreams with strangers on the text roleplaying forums.
 I’ve bounced from site to site ever since, seeking validation in virtual rewards.
-Hell, as I type this, I have a window open for Twitter, Facebook, and WordPress, and I’m compulsively checking each to see if I have any new notifications.
+Hell, as I type this, I have a window open for Twitter and Facebook, and I’m compulsively checking each to see if I have any new notifications.
 After a while, I move on and each profile fades into cyberspace limbo (or at least I hope they do.
 Otherwise I may have some emaciated Neopets to answer to).
 Objectively, I can see that many of these obsessions were the result Skinner Box priming, especially the gaming sites.
 It’s exciting when your actions produce a reward, however inconsequential it may be.

 I was seduced by the sweet song of another siren during finals week my sophmore year of college (I always pick a helluva a time to get addicted to things).
 The siren in question was a browser game that went by the name Echo Bazaar, and is now known as Fallen London.
 The game promised me a subterranean Victorian London populated by clever devils, decadent Bohemians, rough-and-tumble Zailors (who sail the Unterzee), and squidlike- Rubbery men.
-I was sucked in from the beginning fascinated by the steampunk aesthetic and gothic stories, but I expected that this too would pass.
+I was sucked in from the beginning, fascinated by the steampunk aesthetic and gothic stories, but I expected that this too would pass.

 Three years later, I’m not only still playing, but I’m perched on the edge of my seat, feverishly waiting for my Actions to refresh so that I can keep downing Prisoner’s Honey, an in-game drug that grants the user hallucinogenic dreams.
-I’m neglecting other parts of the game just to keep dreaming: I’ve neglected my Profession, and haven’t collected my Professional Perks this week.
+I’m neglecting other parts of the game just to keep dreaming: I’ve ignored my Profession and haven’t collected my Professional Perks this week.
 My dig in the Forgotten Quarter has run out of supplies, but I haven’t gotten more.
 There’s an incomplete poem in the Shuttered Palace I haven’t thought of in a few days.
 I tell myself that this will be the last drop and dream of a man in a spotted coat.